schmouk/PyRandLib/README.md

 The implementation of this LCG 63-bits model is based on (*a*=9219741426499971445, *c*=1) since these two values have evaluated to be the *best* ones for LCGs within TestU01 while *m* = 2^63.

 Results are nevertheless considered to be poor as stated in the evaluation done by Pierre L'Ecuyer and Richard Simard.
 Therefore, it is not recommended to use this pseudo-random numbers generatorsfor serious simulation applications, even if FastRandom63 fails on very far less tests than does FastRandom32.

 See FastRand32 for a 2^32 period (i.e. about 4.3e+09) LC-Generator with 25%
 lower computation time.

-### MRGRand287  -  2^287 periodicity

-**MRGRand287** implements a fast 32-bits Multiple Recursive Generator (MRG) with a long period  (2^287, i.e. 2.49e+86) and low computation time (about twice the computation time of above LCGs) but 256 integers memory consumption.

-Multiple Recursive Generators (MRGs) use recurrence to evaluate pseudo-random numbers suites.
-For 2 to more different values of *k*, recurrence is of the form:

-    x(i) = A * SUM[ x(i-k) ]  mod M

-MRGs offer very large periods with the best known results in the evaluation of their randomness, as evaluated by Pierre L'Ecuyer and Richard Simard.
-It is therefore strongly recommended to use such pseudo-random numbers generators rather than LCG ones for serious simulation applications.

-The implementation of this specific MRG 32-bits model is finally based on a Lagged Fibonacci generator (LFIB), the Marsa-LFIB4 one.

-Lagged Fibonacci generators *LFib( m, r, k, op)* use the recurrence

-    x(i) = ( x(i-r) op (x(i-k) ) mod m

-where op is an operation that can be
-    + (addition),
-    - (substraction),
-    * (multiplication),
-    ^(bitwise exclusive-or).

-With the + or - operation, such generators are true MRGs.
-They offer very large periods with the best known results in the evaluation of their randomness, as evaluated by Pierre L'Ecuyer and Richard Simard in their paper.

-The Marsa-LIBF4 version, i.e. **MRGRand287** implementation, uses the
-recurrence:

-    x(i) = ( x(i-55) + x(i-119) + x(i-179) + x(i-256) ) mod 2^32

-### MRGRand1457  -  2^1,457 periodicity

-**MRGRand1457** implements a fast 31-bits Multiple Recursive Generator with a longer period than MRGRan287 (2^1457 vs. 2^287, i.e. 4.0e+438 vs. 2.5e+86) and 80 % more computation time but with much less memory space consumption (47 vs. 256 integers).

-The implementation of this MRG 31-bits model is based on  DX-47-3 pseudo-random generator proposed by Deng and Lin, see [2].
-The DX-47-3 version uses the recurrence:

-    x(i) = (2^26+2^19) * ( x(i-1) + x(i-24) + x(i-47) ) mod (2^31-1)

-### MRGRand49507  -  2^49,507 periodicity

-**MRGRand49507** implements a fast 31-bits Multiple Recursive Generator with the longer period of all of the PRGs that are implemented in **PyRandLib** (2^49,507, i.e. 1.2e+14,903) with low computation time also (same as for MRGRand287) but use of much more memory space (1,597 integers).

-The implementation of this MRG 31-bits model is based on the 'DX-1597-2-7' MRG proposed by Deng, see [3].
-It uses the recurrence:

-    x(i) = (-2^25-2^7) * ( x(i-7) + x(i-1597) ) mod (2^31-1)